 Most women’s-specific bikes will also have some, if not all, of the following features…

-Sizes: Good news for smaller riders — the women’s specific lines in many brands will go down to smaller sizes than the unisex lines
+- Sizes: Good news for smaller riders, women’s-specific lines in many brands go down to smaller sizes than the unisex lines.

 How much should I spend?

 Budget is often one of the biggest factors when it comes to deciding which mountain bike to get.
 While mountain bike prices go well north of £4,000, you can get a perfectly decent bike for a fraction of that cost.
-There are, however, a few things you should look out for:
+There are, however, a few things you should consider.

-We’d recommend steering clear of full-suspension bikes below £500 because they are unlikely to be effective and efficient — you’re much better off going for a hardtail (no rear suspension) at this level.
-Quality full-suspension bikes start to come in around the £1,000 mark
+We’d recommend steering clear of full-suspension bikes priced below £500 because they are unlikely to be effective and efficient — you’re much better off going for a hardtail (no rear suspension) if this is your budget.
+Quality full-suspension bikes start to come in at around the £1,000 mark.

-Under £300 — Alloy frame and steel-forked rigid bike (no suspension) or hardtail.
-Around 18 gears with a triple crankset, and V-brakes or mechanical disc brakes
+- Under £350: Alloy frame and steel-forked rigid bike (no suspension) or hardtail.
+Around 18 gears with a triple crankset and mechanical or hydraulic disc brakes.

-£550 to £950 — Alloy frame hardtails and some full-suspension options, with better quality suspension forks by brands such as RockShox and Suntour
+- £500 to £1,000: Alloy frame hardtails and some full-suspension options, with better quality suspension forks by brands such as RockShox and Suntour.
+Some 1x drivetrains.

-£1,000 to £2,000 — Full-suspension trail bikes, alloy bars and stem and hydraulic disc brakes and high-quality cross-country hardtails (these are lighter and designed to go faster rather than take on the roughest ground), with carbon or alloy frame, quality forks such as RockShox Reba RL and 11-speed gearing
+- £1,000 to £2,000: Full-suspension trail bikes, with alloy bar and stem, and hydraulic disc brakes and high-quality cross-country hardtails (these are lighter and designed to go faster rather than take on the roughest ground), with carbon or alloy frame, quality fork, such as RockShox Reba or Yari, and 11- or 12-speed gearing.

-£2,500 upwards — High-quality carbon-fibre frame with top of the range suspension from Fox or RockShox.
-Wide-ranging 12-speed gearing with a single-ring crankset, high-end tubeless-ready wheels
+- £2,500 upwards: High-quality carbon-fibre frame with top of the range suspension from Fox or RockShox.
+Wide-ranging 12-speed gearing with a single-ring crankset, such as SRAM Eagle, and high-end tubeless-ready wheels.

-You can also save money by buying a second-hand bike online, though there are pitfalls to be aware of so you can avoid falling foul of them.
+You can also save money by buying a second-hand bike online, though there are pitfalls to be aware of to avoid falling foul of them.